Tron-AI/technical-implementation-plan/README.md

 1. Create a user manual covering all features of the CPL Database tool
 2. Develop quick-start guides for common tasks
 3. Provide FAQ section for troubleshooting
+4. Document data synchronization processes and ActiveCampaign integration
+5. Create documentation for BI Tool setup and dashboard creation
+6. Provide documentation on AI/ML models and their integration with the system

 ### Technical Documentation